Sweet Minou Mystery

 PART ONE

 There were a few buildings left after the tornado of 1913, but the “Old Jacinta,” as the people of Drexel, Nebraska called it, wasn’t one of them.
 In fact, it was built just after the tornado had leveled nearly all of the city center in the unlucky year of 1913 itself, and was the first building to be put up after that catastrophe.
-Some even say a a portion of the bricks stuck in it came from the rubble - that you can tell them by the ones that are a little more orange and worn.
+Some even say a portion of the bricks stuck in it came from the rubble - that you could tell them by the ones that are a little more orange and worn.

 It was a place to start, at least.
 No one could tell why the wrath of God would rip apart the church belfry and bring it crashing down on the pile that used to be the post office, and then spare the saloon.
 It didn’t make sense, and it didn’t have to.
 All the people of Drexel knew back then was that there are some fates that aren’t deserved, but they arrive nonetheless.
 In time, the railroad tracks were repaired, a new library was collected, the dead were clutched, buried, grieved.

-And so one hundred and ten years later, the Old Jancita was still standing (and still standing across from the old saloon).
+And one hundred and ten years later, the Old Jancita was still standing (and still standing across from the old saloon).
 But there was no more greengrocer, just as there was no more Francisco.
 And April Sokol, who had ignored her alarm for long enough today, had finally risen, washed her face, wrapped her hair, and was making her way down the apartment stairwell that led straight outside to the nearly-Spring cold, and the very early hour of 5:15am.
 It was time to walk around the building to the basement entry on the side.
 It was time to start another morning making chocolates and pastries with her dad at Sweet Minou.

 PART TWO

 It was like the heart pumping in the sleeping town.
 Every wee early morning of the week but Sunday this door hidden down the side of the Old Jacinta was pulsating with the life it held in beneath the outer bulkhead doors.
 It wasn’t just the smell of butter, flour, and sugar browning in the oven, although that was what caused the real warming joy of any odd passerby.
-It was the ridiculous clamor of light and sound at a time when most where still riding dragons or unceremoniously quitting their jobs (in their underwear) in their dreams.
+It was the clamor of light and sound at a time when most were still riding dragons or unceremoniously quitting their jobs (in their underwear) in their dreams.

 Her chocolate.
 Butter was nice and all, but it didn’t quite stir her soul and make her yearn.
 Chocolate did.
 Dark chocolate, single-origin especially.
 This was what she made and was what made her happy.
 There was nothing else she would wake up so early for and then dedicate her life to it, for better or worse.
 And this was her family’s company, built by her pastry chef father’s passion (and stubbornness) and her mother’s accounting acumen, and then April came along and took the chocolate to another wild level.